Stonewall riots: Police raid

-When the first patrol wagon arrived, Inspector Pine recalled that the crowd—most of whom were homosexual—had grown to at least ten times the number of people who were arrested and they all became very quiet.
+When the first patrol wagon arrived, Inspector Pine recalled that the crowd—most of whom were assumed to be homosexual—had grown to at least ten times the number of people who were arrested and they all became very quiet.
 Confusion over radio communication delayed the arrival of a second wagon.
 The police began escorting Mafia members into the first wagon, to the cheers of the bystanders.
 Next, regular employees were loaded into the wagon.
 A bystander shouted, "Gay power!", someone began singing "We Shall Overcome" and the crowd reacted with amusement and general good humor mixed with "growing and intensive hostility".
-An officer shoved a person in drag, who responded by hitting him on the head with her purse as the crowd began to boo.
+An officer shoved a person in drag, who responded by hitting him on the head with her purse.
+The cop clubbed her over the head, as the crowd began to boo.
 Author Edmund White, who had been passing by, recalled, "Everyone's restless, angry, and high-spirited.
 No one has a slogan, no one even has an attitude, but something's brewing."
 Pennies, then beer bottles, were thrown at the wagon as a rumor spread through the crowd that patrons still inside the bar were being beaten.

 A scuffle broke out when a woman in handcuffs was escorted from the door of the bar to the waiting police wagon several times.
 She escaped repeatedly and fought with four of the police, swearing and shouting, for about ten minutes.
 Described as "a typical New York butch" and "a dyke–stone butch", she had been hit on the head by an officer with a baton for, as one witness claimed, complaining that her handcuffs were too tight.
 Bystanders recalled that the woman, whose identity remains unknown (Stormé DeLarverie has been identified by some, including herself, as the woman, but accounts vary), sparked the crowd to fight when she looked at bystanders and shouted, "Why don't you guys do something?"
 After an officer picked her up and heaved her into the back of the wagon, the crowd became a mob and became violent.